sirech/homepage2/src/pages/articles/2018-09-10-recording-apis-with-wiremock/index.md

 }
 ```

 It is important to set `mock.active` to `false` for any non-development environment.
-Other than that, we configuration points to the local server instead of the real API:
+Other than that, the configuration points to the local server instead of the real API:

 ```yaml
 serverUrl: http://localhost:${mock.port}